ChenmingZ2000/Music-Features-Across-Four-Countries/README.md

 The repo is structured as:

+-   `data/music_data` contains the downloaded and cleaned data ready for analysis as obtained from Spotify uing API.
 -   `paper` contains the files used to generate the paper, including the Quarto document and reference bibliography file, as well as the PDF of the paper.
+-   `scripts` contains the R scripts used to simulate, download and clean data.

 ## Statement on LLM usage